 Elephants were used in Thailand to help clear the forest and building road in the past.
 Since I have been here, I have learned that elephants are not used any more.

 Did you know that an elephant can eat a ton of food a day.
 And a wild elephant can destroy 3 banana tree in one day.
 So elephants are beaten and killed as they are no long needed any help.
+Many elephant reserves use elephant to carry tourist around which is very inhuman.
+Many working elephant in the mountains are beaten.
+Some elephants have had their eyes poked out.
+Small or very young elephants have had their legs broken.

 Some sanctuaries, some not so good and others are OK , have been established to save and feed these elephants.
 I visited one of these when I first got to Chiang Mai.
 It was not the best, but with the funds that were available, it was better than killing or even letting the elephant starved to death.